-- 415 The extraction process itself may contribute to microbial contamination reduction notably when high - 416 concentrations of ethanol are used.
-However it should be noted that extraction with cold water may417 result in large increases in microbial levels such as in case of maceration. - 418 Fumigation is not a suitable treatment for herbal preparations and irradiation of herbal preparations is419 not advisable. - 420 Preservatives may be added to herbal preparations in order to prevent microbial growth but not to421 lower microbial contamination. - 422 Heat treatments (e.g. UHT on soft extracts) or HPP may be suitable; specific conditions have to be - selected and validated to allow assessment of the impact on the composition of the preparation. - 424 Possible changes should be investigated and justified.
+The extraction process itself may contribute to microbial contamination reduction notably when high concentrations of ethanol are used.
+However, it should be noted that extraction with cold water, such as in case of maceration, may result in large increases in microbial levels.
+This should be considered in development of the manufacturing process, tested during the quality control and monitored for establishing the appropriate shelf-life.

+Fumigation is generally not a suitable treatment for herbal preparations and irradiation of herbal preparations is not advisable.

+Preservatives may be added to herbal preparations in order to prevent microbial growth but not to lower microbial contamination.

+Heat treatments (e.g. UHT on soft extracts) or HPP may be suitable; specific conditions have to be selected and validated to allow assessment of the impact on the composition of the preparation.
+Possible changes should be investigated and justified.

-425 2.2.5.
+2.2.5.
 Herbal medicinal products

-- Microbial quality of HMPs is determined by the quality of starting materials, hygiene conditions and the manufacturing process.
-Therefore, following application of GACP and GMP criteria the need for microbial decontamination of the finished product should be minimal. - The Ph.
-Eur. recognises the need to allow wider acceptance criteria for the microbial quality HMPs depending on the nature of the product and method of preparation, as discussed below. - 431 In the specific case of herbal teas for example, relatively high TAMC and TYMC are accepted taking - 432 account of the method of preparation with boiling water (brewing).
-However, consideration should be - 433 given to the fact that herbal teas inappropriately prepared, using only hot instead of boiling water, may - 434 result in preparations with inadequate microbial quality. - HMPs sensitive to heat (e.g. emulsions and suspensions) may be treated with HPP without affectingtheir physico-chemical properties. - 437 Irradiation of HMPs is not advisable. - 438 Addition of preservatives should be minimised, but may be considered for medicinal products, which - 439 could potentially support the growth of micro-organisms, if unpreserved, and when packaged in - 440 multidose containers.
-Antimicrobial preservative effectiveness should be demonstrated according to Ph. - Eur.
-5.1.3, during development, scale-up, at the end of shelf-life and in-use of the product (e.g., in - 442 stability testing), and chemical testing of preservative content (ID and assay) is the attribute normally - included in the specification.
+Microbial quality of HMPs is determined by the quality of starting materials, hygiene conditions and the manufacturing process.
+The need for microbial decontamination of the finished product should be minimal.

+The Ph.
+Eur. recognises the need to allow wider acceptance criteria for the microbial quality HMPs depending on the nature of the product, method of preparation and route of administration, as discussed below.

+In the specific case of herbal teas for example, relatively high TAMC and TYMC are accepted taking account of the method of preparation with boiling water (brewing).
+However, herbal teas inappropriately prepared, using only hot instead of boiling water, may result in preparations with inadequate microbial quality.

+HMPs sensitive to heat (e.g. emulsions and suspensions) may be treated with HPP without affecting their physico-chemical properties.

+Irradiation and fumigation of HMPs are not generally applicable.

+Addition of preservatives should be minimised, but may be considered for medicinal products, which could potentially support the growth of micro-organisms, if unpreserved, and when packaged in multidose containers.
+Antimicrobial preservative effectiveness should be demonstrated according to Ph.
+Eur.
+5.1.3, during development, scale-up, at the end of shelf-life and in-use of the product (e.g., in stability testing), and chemical testing of preservative content (ID and assay) is the attribute normally included in the specification.
+Information to be provided on their use is given in the Guideline on Excipients in the Dossier for Application for Marketing Authorisation of a Medicinal Product (EMEA/CHMP/QWP/396951/2006).
+For veterinary products the Note for guidance on Inclusion of Antioxidants and Antimicrobial Preservatives in Medicinal Products (CPMP/CVMP/QWP/115/95) is applicable.

-444 2.3.
-Testing of the herbal substance, herbal preparation, and herbal 445 medicinal product
+2.3.
+Testing of the herbal substance, herbal preparation, and herbal medicinal product